KOMON Pasta Plate Set (5 pieces)

 KOMON Pasta Plate Set – A Modern Tribute to Japan’s Most Beloved Patterns

 The KOMON Pasta Plate Set brings cultural richness and modern simplicity to your table.
-Included are five porcelain plates, each measuring approximately 9.25 inches in diameter and 1 inch high (235 × 25 mm), and each one uniquely decorated with a traditional Japanese komon pattern.
+Included are five porcelain plates, each measuring approximately 9.25 inches in diameter and 1 inch high (235 × 25 mm), and uniquely decorated with a traditional Japanese komon pattern.
+With their gentle curves and smooth finishes, these plates create an inviting presentation for pasta, salad, or Japanese cuisine.

 These age-old motifs—like the protective asanoha (hemp leaf), auspicious seigaiha (blue waves), and joyful mame-shibori (bean dots)—have been reinterpreted in a modern black-and-white color scheme.
-Their meanings span themes of vitality, peace, marital harmony, and celebration, making every piece in the set a conversation starter and a cultural treasure.
+Their meanings span themes of vitality, peace, marital harmony, and celebration, making every piece in the set a conversation starter.
+Each plate's decoration reflects craftsmanship rooted in Japan, where artisan techniques are honed over generations, ensuring an authentic touch to your dining experience.

-A soft, water-repellent glaze gives each plate a subtle three-dimensional texture while making them easy to clean and practical for daily use.
-Whether you’re serving pasta, salad, or Japanese cuisine, these plates elevate every meal.
-Packaged in a refined die-cut gift box, the set is ideal for design-conscious hosts and lovers of Japanese craftsmanship alike.
+A soft, water-repellent glaze gives each plate a subtle three-dimensional texture, allowing for easy cleaning and practicality for daily use.
+Packaged in a refined die-cut gift box, the set appeals to design-conscious hosts and lovers of Japanese craftsmanship alike.
+This set seamlessly connects the beauty of daily life with Japanese tradition—bringing intention to every meal you serve.

 The Symbolism Behind Each Plate